128technology/docs/docs/initializer_preferences.md

 http://128technology.com/initializerPreferencesFile#/properties/local-init
 ```

-Preferences to be passed to 128T local environment configuration.
-These must conform to the Environment Config schema for the version of 128T being initialized.
+Preferences to be passed to SSR local environment configuration.
+These must conform to the Environment Config schema for the version of SSR being initialized.

 ### local-init Type